TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 As with Total indexes, Unique Indexes partitioned per Silo (physically) would require fan-out operations to all silos to ensure that the indexed property value is unique.
 This is currently not implemented.
 #### Fault-Tolerant Indexes Cannot Be Eager
 Fault-Tolerant Indexes are based on the workflow queues, so they cannot be Eager.
+#### Fault-Tolerant Indexes Cannot Be Active
+Fault-Tolerant Indexes process index activation and deactivation in the workflow queues.
+When the fault-tolerant infrastructure processes a workflow, it retrieves the grain's list of active workflow IDs.
+If the workflow is due to a grain deactivation, then retrieving the active workflow IDs will cause the grain to be reactivated, in effect preventing grain deactivation.
 #### Cannot Define Both Eager And Lazy Indexes on a Single Grain
 Allowing both Eager and Lazy indexes on a single grain would lead to potential difficulties in ensuring correctness.
-### Only One Index Implementation (FT, NFT, TRX) per Grain
+### Only One Indexing Scheme (FT, NFT, TRX) per Grain
-Orleans only supports a single index implementation per Grain class: fault-tolerant or non-fault-tolerant workflow, or transactional.
+Orleans only supports a single indexing scheme per Grain class: fault-tolerant or non-fault-tolerant workflow, or transactional.
 This is reflected in the presence of only a single `IIndexWriter` facet parameter.
 ### Single Implementation Class per Grain Interface
 Because GetGrain() must find only one implementation class for a given grain interface, we cannot support some scenarios such as having the same TIIndexedGrainInterface on multiple Grain implementation classes or hierarchies of `TIIndexableGrain`s.